AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

  ```
  //&& !neighbor->isReserverd(NexttimeStamp)
  ```
- buld the project and run the tests
+ build the project and run the tests

  you should be able to see the robots colliding as the animation shows below
  <p align="center">